microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/setup.md

      > [!WARNING]
      > [Enable incremental refresh](/power-bi/connect-data/incremental-refresh-configure#define-policy) to load more than $5M of raw cost details.
 Power BI reports can only support $2-5M of data when incremental refresh is not enabled.
 After incremental refresh is enabled, they can support $2-5M/month for a total of ~$65M in raw cost details.
 8. Select **Close & Apply** to save your settings.
-8. Select **Close & Apply** to save your settings.

-If you run into any issues syncing your data, see [Troubleshooting Power BI reports](https://aka.ms/ftk/trouble).
+If you run into any issues syncing your data, see [Troubleshooting Power BI reports](../help/troubleshooting.md).

 <br>